Data-to-Insight-Center/lake-timeseries-mining/Readme.txt

+### Disclaimer
+<b>This code repository is no longer being actively managed by the <a target="_blank" rel="noopener noreferrer" href="https://pti.iu.edu/centers/d2i/">Data To Insight Center</a> at Indiana University Bloomington.
+Neither the center nor its principals assume responsibility for vulnerabilities that the code may have acquired over time.</b>

 I.
 This package of R scripts provides tools to analyze time series data using Symbolic Aggregate approXimation (SAX), with particular focus on the application domain of limnology.
 The approaches are based on the papers written by Eamonn Keogh's